woman taking an online yoga course to combat fatigue

 This posture is conducive to a better entry into the state of sleep thanks to its quality of deep relaxation which completely relaxes the body and mind.

-It is very simple to perform, lie on your back with your legs apart.
-Your arms at your sides, palms facing up.
-Close your eyes and give all your attention to your breathing.
-Try to relax every muscle in your body, starting at your feet and working your way up to your head.
-Breathe deeply and let your body calm down.
-Hold corpse pose for about five to twenty minutes for maximum effect.
-You can use a cushion or blanket for added comfort if necessary.
+It's very easy to do.
+Lie on your back with your legs apart.
+Your arms at your sides, palms up.
+Close your eyes and focus all your attention on your breathing.
+Try to relax every muscle in your body, starting with your feet and working your way up to your head.
+Breathe deeply and allow your body to calm down.
+Hold the corpse pose for about five to twenty minutes for maximum effect.
+You can use a cushion or blanket for extra comfort if necessary.

 The benefits